zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 In `inventory/$CLUSTER/group_vars/k8s_cluster/k8s-cluster.yml`, set the public floating IP of the master instance in `supplementary_addresses_in_ssl_keys`.

-Finally run the full playbook, it is going to take a good 10 minutes, go make coffee:
+Finally run the full playbook, it is going to take a good 20 minutes:

     bash k8s_install.sh